-1.2.6 UNIX and Microsoft Windows Interoperability
+1.2.4 UNIX and Microsoft Windows Interoperability

-Tru64 UNIX provides a number of capabilities and products to simplify the development, deployment and management of solutions in a mixed UNIX and Microsoft Windows environment.
+Tru64 UNIX provides a number of capabilities and products to simplify the development, deployment, and management of solutions in a mixed UNIX and Microsoft Windows environment.
 These capabilities help solve integration problems across a number of functional areas.
 See Chapter 7 for details.

-Version 5.0A introduces the Windows 2000 Single Sign-On software, which gives Windows 2000 users the capability of logging into Tru64 UNIX system using their Windows 2000 user name and password.
+Windows 2000 Single Sign-On software gives Windows 2000 users the capability of logging in to a Tru64 UNIX system using their Windows 2000 user names and passwords.
 See Section 7.3 for more information about this optional component.

-1.2.7 Advanced Printing Software
+1.2.5 Advanced Printing Software

-The Advanced Printing Software (APS), introduced in the Version 5.0 release, is a printing system for Tru64 UNIX developed in collaboration with Xerox, and based on the PrintXchange technology from Xerox.
-APS is a distributed client/server printing system for workgroup and enterprise environments.
-Based on the ISO 10175 Document Printing Application and POSIX 1384.7, APS uses inbound and outbound gateways to move print jobs to or from the lpr and lpd print subsystems.
+The Advanced Printing Software, introduced in the Version 5.0 release and subsequently upgraded, is a printing system for Tru64 UNIX developed in collaboration with Xerox and based on the PrintXchange technology from Xerox.
+The Advanced Printing Software is a distributed client/server printing system for workgroup and enterprise environments.
+Based on the ISO 10175 Document Printing Application and POSIX 1384.7, the Advanced Printing Software uses inbound and outbound gateways to move print jobs to or from the lpr and lpd print subsystems.